Allergies in Children

-The 3 most effective ways to treat allergies are avoidance, allergy shots (immunotherapy), and medicine.
+The 3 most effective ways to treat allergies are avoidance, allergy immunotherapy, and medicine.
 Avoidance means staying away from something that gives you an allergic reaction.

 Suggestions for staying away from allergens are:

-- Use air conditioning instead of opening the windows.
+- Use air conditioning instead of opening the windows if possible.